 You must hold an Account to use the Services.

 To establish the Account, you will be asked to input an email (which will be your username) and create a password.
 You must keep your password confidential and not provide it to any other person.
 You must not allow any other person to access your Account.
-We recommend that you enable two-factor authentication in addition to using your email and password for maximum Account security and confidentiality.
+We recommend that you enable two-factor authentication in addition to using your email and password to increase Account security and confidentiality.
 You will be responsible for any Transactions conducted on your Account, even if they have not been initiated or authorised by you.
 You may change the password to your Account at our website.

 Once you have created the Account, you will be able to access the dashboard, which is the landing page from which the Services can be accessed (Dashboard).
 However, the Account will not be activated (and you will not be able to deposit money to the Account) until you have provided us with the information we require to activate the Account.
 We may contact you to request this information or include it on the Dashboard.